wesbos/beginner-javascript-notes/notes/Module 13꞉ Ajax and Fetching Data.md

 > origin 'null' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.

-That error is occuring because we are accessing and running the code off of file access.
+That error is occurring because we are accessing and running the code off of file access.

 Whenever you see an error like the one above, the first thing you need to do is no longer run the code from the file.
 Instead, you need to run it on a server.